-8f The referee ensures excessive time is not taken on a shot This will be in accordance with local competition rules and guidance and is necessary when an event doesn't apply the 'time rule'
+information.
+It is the player's duty to be aware of the rules.
+8f The referee ensures excessive time is not taken on a shot.
+This will be in accordance with local competition rules and guidance and is necessary when an event doesn't apply the 'time rule'

+8g RE-RACKS with nine balls following slow or negative play.
 Rack fifteen balls as normal.
 Remove the ball at the apex and the back five.
 Players must lag to determine who breaks.

 8h In DOUBLES when a player approaches the table, conversation with others including a partner is unsporting and dealt with under competition rules.

 8i PLAYING WITHOUT A REFEREE Disputes between players should be referred to tournament officials.
 Play stops to allow an official to be called, as protests must be made prior to any further shot being taken.
 Otherwise protests cannot be considered.
 If players fail to take this action no foul is considered to have occurred.
 Players must honour an opponent's request to halt play and summon an official.